 Although not an official chapter in the book, Word Work is a critical part of teaching children to read.
 Students need repeated practice and exposure to high-frequency words and phonics patterns.
 In this blog post, I shared some of our favorite Word Work centers – sentence scramble, word sorts, pyramid writing – and how I differentiate so all my students are working with just-right words.

 Listening to Reading

 Although the Sisters introduce Work on Writing early in the Daily 5 routines, I always hold off and it’s one of our last choices.
 I want my first grade friends to be confident and be ready to work at this choice independently…which isn’t always possible in August.
-Our Writing Center is full of scaffolds and organizers so students don’t become bored with the same tasks and so students have many different choices available to them!
+Our Writing Center is full of scaffolds and organizers so students don’t become bored with the same tasks.
+Additionally, with this, students have many different choices available to them!
 Read more about our Work on Writing center in this blog post.

 With less than 2 weeks until my new 1st grade friends arrive, I am excited to hit the ground running with Daily 5.
 Are you ready?
 If you’re not using a full Daily 5, what parts of the study are you putting into action?
 What do you want to make work this year?

 I’d love to hear your ideas and your take-aways from this study!
 As I begin a new year of Daily 5, I’ll make sure to share how it’s going and what it’s looking like with a new group of friends.
 Until then, you can sign-up here for Daily 5 and Guided Math ideas and freebies to land in your inbox every month here.